awol-linux/baseline_role/README.md

 Role Variables
 --------------

-my_pass: the password that will be given to any user provisioned (default: random).
+- `my_pass:` the password that will be given to any user provisioned (default: random).
-username: the username that will be provisioned.
+- `username:` the username that will be provisioned.
-'working on this but' tmpfile: set tmpfile name  (default /tmp/password {{ based on date and time }}.
+- `tmp_file:` set tmpfile name  (default /tmp/password{{ date and time }}. please note using a existing file will cause errors
-sudo_group: the group used for sudo authentication (default: wheel)
+- `sudo_group:` the group used for sudo authentication (default: wheel)

 Dependencies
 ------------